MikeGonzaBar/NowPlaying/API/README.md

 - `/trakt/fetch-latest-movies`: Fetches the latest watched movies from Trakt and updates the database.
 - `/trakt/fetch-latest-shows`: Fetches the latest watched TV shows (including episode details) from Trakt and updates the database.
-- `/trakt/get-stored-movies`: Retrieves stored movie data from the database.
+- `/trakt/get-stored-movies`: Retrieves stored movie data from the database, with pagination support.
-- `/trakt/get-stored-shows`: Retrieves stored TV show data from the database.
+- `/trakt/get-stored-shows`: Retrieves stored TV show data from the database, with pagination support.
 - `/trakt/get-watched-seasons-episodes`: Retrieves watched seasons and episodes for a specific show, filtered by `trakt_id`.
 - `/trakt/refresh-token`: Refreshes the Trakt access token.